bruer/sleep-diary/README.md

 The project which I based my thesis on during the last semester of my Frontend education.

 So it's basically a timer which I can use to track the amount of time I've slept each night.
 Each session (representing a night's sleep) is stored in the browser's local storage.
-That way I've them at hand when I need to iterate over them - like when I list information about the sessions and calculate the total sum of the sleep time, as a way to help me survey my sleep habits.
+That way I have them at hand when I need to iterate over them - like when I list information about the sessions and calculate the total sum of the sleep time, as a way to help me survey my sleep habits.

 Made with help of the **React** framework.